teobaranga/kotlin-inject-viewmodel/README.md

 ```

 > [!NOTE]
-> This library depends on `androidx.lifecycle` 2.9.0-alpha13 because this is where support for KMP ViewModel
+> This library depends on `androidx.lifecycle` 2.9.0-rc01 because this is where support for KMP ViewModel
 > was introduced.
-Make sure you're okay introducing an alpha version into your project before using this library.
+Make sure you're okay introducing a pre-release version into your project before using this library.

 ## Features